Summary of Benefits - 2014

 Premiums paid by an employee for participation in the health, dental and vision benefit plans are automatically deducted before taxes.

 This is an optional plan offered to employees via payroll deduction.
-This plan offers coverage at various option levels to provide a portion of earnings if unable to work because of a disabling illness or injury.
-Coverage may be elected to pay 40%, 50%, or 60% of weekly earnings for up to either 11 weeks or 20 weeks from the end of a fourteen day waiting period.
-The premiums are calculated based on age, salary, and the option chosen.
-Application for enrollment in this plan (or an increase in coverage) requires evidence of insurability and approval by CIGNA.
+Met Life is the provider of this plan.
+This plan offers coverage to provide a portion of earnings if unable to work because of a disabling illness or injury.
+Coverage of 60% of weekly earnings for up to 11 weeks from the end of a fourteen day waiting period.
+The premiums are calculated based on age and salary.
+Application for enrollment in this plan outside of the 30-day new hire window will require Evidence of Insurability and approval by Met Life.
 A summary of the plan is available from Human Resources.

-As a condition of employment, employeees are required to accept all payroll-related payments by direct deposit.
+As a condition of employment, employees are required to accept all payroll-related payments by direct deposit.
 Employees must comply within 30 days of employment to establish direct deposit.

 Full-time, benefits-eligible employees of UWG (employed full-time for at least six months by TAP application deadline of the semester for which they plan to attend) may be eligible to participate in the Tuition Assistance Program for approved courses for academic credit.
 Tuition is waived for approved courses (maximum of 9 credit hours per term).
 Participants are allowed to register for courses on a space available basis only, during the designated TAP registration period for each term.
 Request forms must be approved by Human Resources by established deadlines prior to employee registration for each term.
 Copies of the Tuition Assistance Policy and TAP application forms may be obtained from the Human Resources Office or from the following web address: www.westga.edu/hrpay/index_2452.php